 If your publication or station has assigned you a story, all the planning just described is the first stage of your investigative process.
-But if you are a freelance journalist, the planning provides the information you need to create a really convincing pitch for an editor.
-A pitch is a short presentation that explains what the story is about and attempts to persuade the editor to run it.
+But if you are a freelance journalist, such planning is crucial to crafting a convincing pitch for an editor.
+A good pitch is a short presentation that explains what the story is about and should be able to persuade the editor to run it.
 It needs to contain the following elements:

 - > A revised story outline

 - > Why the story matters to the publication’s readers

 - > A budget